carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 voting_reg = VotingRegressor([("gb", rf_reg), ("rf", gb_reg), ("lr", linear_reg)])
 voting_reg.fit(X_train, y_train)
 ~~~
-{: . language-python}
+{: .language-python}

-We fit the voting regressor the same way we would fit a single estimator.
-When the voting regressor is instantiated we pass it a parameter containing a list of tuples that contain the estimators we wish to stack, in this case the random forest, gradient boosting and linear regressors.
+We fit the voting regressor in the same way we would fit a single model.
+When the voting regressor is instantiated we pass it a parameter containing a list of tuples that contain the estimators we wish to stack: in this case the random forest, gradient boosting and linear regressors.
 To get a sense of what this is doing lets predict the first 20 samples in the test portion of the data and plot the results.

 ~~~
 # make predictions